top of page

 Does the United Kingdom Have A Problem With Character Strengths Use?

 People score higher on measures of mental health and well-being when their lifestyles allow them to play to their top Character Strengths (5).
 The most common mental health measure used to make this asessment is the PERMA model, which proposes positive mental health is made up of the frequent experiencing of pleasure (P), deep engagement in interests (E), quality relationships (R), meaning and purpose (M), and a sense of achievement (A).
-Logically then, how the United Kingdoms (UK) population fair across the PERMA model in their national statistics can provide insight into how many UK citizens tap into their Character Strengths.
+Logically then, how the United Kingdoms (UK) population fair across the PERMA model in their national statistics can provide tentative insight into how many UK citizens tap into their Character Strengths.

-In the 2024 CIDP Work Index survey, nearly half of UK people (43%) felt they wouldn’t enjoy their job if it wasn’t for the money earned whilst people who claim they work their job only for the money earned had increased from 36% to 47% in the last four years alone (7).
-Well, from these statistics, the pleasure aspect of PERMA seems diminished in the work environment and worryingly, is becoming more absent from the work environment as time goes on.
-Whilst hope would have me wishing the rest of the PERMA model could fare better in the national statistics, the reality is they seem to worsen!
-Regarding feeling a sense of deep engagement in their work, the 2024 Gallup’s Global State of the Workplace report finds the UK to be amongst the worst-performing European countries for employee engagement, with 90% of UK citizens feeling a lack of commitment to their work or actively disengaged from their work altogether (8).
+In the 2024 CIDP Work Index survey, nearly half of UK people (43%) felt they wouldn’t enjoy their job if it wasn’t for the money earned, whilst people who claim they work their job only for the money earned had increased from 36% to 47% in the last four years alone (7).
+From these statistics, the pleasure aspect of PERMA seems to be dwindling in the work environment and concerningly, is becoming more absent from the work environment as time goes on.
+Whilst hope would have me wishing the rest of the PERMA model could fare better in the national statistics, the reality is they seem to get worst!
+Regarding people feeling a deep sense of engagement in their work, the 2024 Gallup’s Global State of the Workplace report finds the UK to be amongst the worst-performing European countries for employee engagement, with 90% of UK citizens feeling a lack of commitment to their work or actively disengaged from their work altogether (8).
 When it comes to experiencing quality relationships, the most recent UK Government Community Life Survey from 2021/2022 finds that 1 in 3 English people don’t feel a sense of belonging in their community (9), whilst, in the 2024 CIDP Work Index Survey, 50% of UK people reported lower levels of mental and physical health due to poor relationships at work (7).
 According to both the 2024 CIDP Work Index Survey and the 2021 YouGov Death Study, 1 in 4 people in the UK feel life and work lack a greater sense of meaning and purpose (7,10).
 And unfortunately, a sense of achievement is marred by the same issues.
 The 2024 CIDP Work Index Survey reported that 1 in 3 UK people feel they lack the required skills and expertise to do their job well, whilst it may be no surprise then that 1 in 3 UK citizens also do not feel accomplished in their work career (7).

 “Regarding feeling a sense of deep engagement in their work, the 2024 Gallup’s Global State of the Workplace report finds the UK to be amongst the worst performing European countries for employee engagement, with 90% of UK citizens feeling a lack of commitment to their work or actively disengaged from their work altogether”

-In this blog, I introduce you to what Character Strengths are, how to identify your top strengths with the research-backed 24-Character Strengths classification system, and why learning to better tap into your strongest Character Strengths is crucial for living a happier and more successful life.
+In this blog I introduce you to what Character Strengths are, how to identify your top strengths with the research-backed 24-Character Strengths classification system, and why learning to better tap into your strongest Character Strengths is crucial for living a happier and more successful life.

 What are Character Strengths?